 Experiencing a rainy day?
 Hit your local gym for a bouldering session or practice your technique at an indoor climbing wall. .
 But on a perfect, dry autumn day, aim for the Rocky Mountains near Banff.
 When you’re climbing high outside, you’ll be rewarded with colour-filled views and fresh mountain air.
 Whether you’re new to the sport or an experienced climber looking for a new route, you’ll find a suitable Adventure using Yervana.
 Our Local, Jeff, offers an Introduction to Rock Climbing Adventure, along with a two-day alpine climb at Mt Athabasca.
 Send him a message to arrange availability.
 For something a little different, reach out to Paddy to see when he can take you on the Mt.
 Stelfox Via Ferrata!

 Both mountain biking and road biking are options in Alberta.
 Whether you’re taking a quick cycle for fitness and personal recharge, or you’re taking a day or two to see the trails in Alberta’s big-wild, biking is a sure-fire way to see all the benefits autumn has to offer.
-Local, Scott, offers customized mountain biking trips near Kananaskis- perfect for both beginners and those with more experience!
+Local, Ryan, offers customized mountain biking and fat biking Adventures near Canmore- perfect for both beginners and those with more experience!

 STURGEON COUNTY, AB